-2.3 The challenges faced in the implementation of human rights instruments to women's reproductive rights
+2.11.
+The challenges faced in the implementation of human rights instruments to fight FGM in Kween district.

-2.3.1 Women's low social status
+(I).
+Women's low social status

 As Rahman (2003) puts, women's low status has greatly constrained the implementation of instruments and laws regarding women's reproductive health.
 Legislation targeting FC/FGM is likely to have little positive effect in a legal context in which women's rights are not recognized or are explicitly undermined.
 It ought to be noted that for effective implementation of the human rights instruments, governments must ensure that they have ratified the major human rights treaties guaranteeing women's rights, including the Convention on the Elimination of All Forms of Discrimination against women.
 This will help bring national-level laws into conformity with the rights guaranteed in the treaties.
 Also, there is need for constant monitoring to ensure that governments are conforming to the required standards of effecting the stipulations that they ratified Women's weak social standing reinforces their inability to reject FGM.
 In matters affecting individual rights, and customary practices, there has always been a tendency to uphold the customary practices.
-Because customary laws frequently govern such matters as marriage, and inheritance in Mrica, a government's refusal to enforce women's equality when customary law is at issue may result in a perpetuation of condition that lead to women's insubordination.
+Because customary laws frequently govern such matters as marriage, and inheritance.
+Government's refusal to enforce women's equality when customary law is at issue may result in a perpetuation of condition that leads to women's insubordination.

-2.3.2 Resistance at the community level
+(ii) Resistance at the community level